-You tell the average person you've been to Medellin and had a hell time, and they think you're edgy.
-They think that you laugh in the face of danger and are not, in any way, a pussy.
-Medellin is the place travellers go to earn brownie points for boldness and courage without putting themselves in any danger.
+You tell the average person you’ve been to Medellin and had a hell time, and they think you’re edgy.
+They think that you laugh in the face of danger and are not a wimp.
+Medellin is the place travelers go to earn brownie points for boldness and courage without putting themselves in any danger.

-And not only did they survive, they fucking loved it.
+And not only did they survive, they loved it.

 But it’s no Brazil.